tarantool/tarantool-internals/source/replication.rst

                 error
                 ...

-This is important to try to connect to everyone during bootstrap, because connected appliers are later polled to find the so-called "bootstrap leader", the node, which will add everyone else to the replicaset.
+It is important to try connecting to everyone during bootstrap, because connected appliers are later polled to find the so-called "bootstrap leader", the node, which will add everyone else to the replicaset.
 Having a couple of nodes fail to connect to everyone means they will operate on differing sets of